Calendar of saints: Catholic Church

+Eastern Catholic Churches

+Some feast days are held in common by all the 23 Eastern Catholic Churches, and their timing and omission are subject to the oversight of the Holy See.
+Other feast days are observed by specific eastern churches, and the particular church concerned can also regulate for itself whether and when the feast is celebrated.

 Ranking of feast days

-In the Catholic Church feast days are ranked in accordance with their importance.
+Feast days are ranked in accordance with their importance.
 In the post-Vatican II form of the Roman Rite, feast days are ranked (in descending order of importance) as solemnities, feasts or memorials (obligatory or optional).
 Pope John XXIII's 1960 Code of Rubrics, whose use remains authorized by the motu proprio Summorum Pontificum, divides liturgical days into I, II, III, and IV class days.
 Those who use even earlier forms of the Roman Rite rank feast days as doubles (of three or four kinds), Semidoubles, and Simples.
 See Ranking of liturgical days in the Roman Rite.